zinhlemzamane/Retail-Sales-Dashboard/README.md

 EDA involved exploring the sales data to answer key questions such as:

 1. What product category generates the most revenue?
-2. What age group is responsible for most sales?
+2. How is each loyalty segment contributing to the total sales and revenue?
-3. What si the overall sales trend?
+3. What is the overall sales trend?

 ### Data Analysis